Refzlund/apie-monorepo/packages/@api-pipe/README.md

-# @api/pipe
+<h1 align='center'>@api/pipe</h1>

 > [!WARNING]
 > Work in progress

-@api/pipe is a function that creates a pipe with a stateful object.
+`@api/pipe` creates a function that creates pipelines with requirements (aka dependency injection).

 The pipe can return a response via `@api/responses`, and the pipe will end early.

-The goal of the `@api` is to handled REST-api like structures with typesafety.
+The goal of the `@api` is to handle REST api-like infrastructures with typesafety.
+This in my belief, does not limit you to use it outside of REST api-like infrastructures.
 This means responses will be typed.
 You can see what responses a certain pipeline might throw at you.

 #### **Example**